Multiplying And Dividing Rational Expressions

 Step 3: Simplify by Cancelling Common Factors

 This is where the magic happens!
-Look for common factors in the numerator and denominator of the resulting expression.
+Now, look for common factors in the numerator and denominator of the resulting expression.
 Any factor that appears in both the numerator and the denominator can be cancelled out, simplifying the expression significantly.
 Remember, you are essentially dividing both the numerator and the denominator by the common factor.

 Example:

-Let's multiply (x² - 4) / (x + 3) and (x + 1) / (x - 2).
+Let's multiply (x² - 4) / (x + 3) and (x + 1) / (x - 2) It's one of those things that adds up..

 1. Factor: (x² - 4) factors to (x - 2)(x + 2).
 The other expressions are already in factored form.